sudo-joseph/mywebpage/README.md

 # mywebpage
 A simple personal blog built with bootstrap 4.
+Site can be acessed via https://sudo-joseph.github.io/mywebpage/

 ## Build
 Use build.sh script to rebuild the site after any changes.